trailofbits/algo/README.md

 Algo's own scripts can easily add and remove users from the VPN server.

 1. Update the `users` list in your `config.cfg`
+2. Open a terminal, `cd` to the algo directory, and activate the virtual environment with `source env/bin/activate`
-2. Run the command: `./algo update-users`
+3. Run the command: `./algo update-users`

 The Algo VPN server now contains only the users listed in the `config.cfg` file.